Glacier Republic

-The Glacier Republic (República Glaciar) is a micronation created as an advertising awareness campaign by Greenpeace in Chile on March 5, 2014 in protest over mining corporations building on or near the glacier and causing it damage.
+The Glacier Republic (República Glaciar) is a micronation created as an advertising awareness campaign by Greenpeace in Chile on March 5, 2014, in protest over mining corporations building on or near the glacier and causing it damage.

 Background

 According to the activists, loopholes in the laws between the borders of Chile and Argentina and a legal vacuum in regulations regarding the sovereignty of glaciers allowed them to legally create the Republic.
 Chile contains 82% of South America's glaciers, but currently has no laws in place to protect them.

 The activists say that once Chile has passed appropriate legislation recognizing and guaranteeing the integrity and protection of its glaciers, "the Glacier Republic and its citizens will return the glaciers to the Chilean State," and it will cease to exist.

-Therefore, the real purpose of the Republic is not to create a long-lasting country, but to force the Chilean government to protect its glaciers.
+Therefore, the purpose of the Republic is to force the Chilean government to take action in protecting its glaciers rather than to create a long-lasting country.